 - One foreign language through the intermediate level OR two foreign languages at the elementary level

-- Six courses in linguistics that fall under the linguistics focal area
+- Six courses in linguistics that fall under the linguistics focal area.

 - Four of these must be at the 300-level or above, excluding research and readings.
 Linguistics courses are identified by the program of study (POS) tag COGS-LING in SIS.